Exeter Chiefs - Sandy Park

 at the Rugby World Cup in 2015 (the other being Gloucester's Kingsholm).

-- Three pool games will be played in Exeter - Tonga v Namibia, Namibia v Georgia and Italy v Romania.
+- The 3 matches in Exeter are Tonga v Namibia, Namibia v Georgia and Italy v Romania.

 Add Your Information